 Levy-Armstrong is the past president of the Minneapolis NAACP and an ordained minister.
 Allen is a St. Paul school board member.

-“I believe that if someone professes to represent the Gospel of Jesus Christ and to preach it, that they should not be allowing ICE agents to drag people out of their homes,” she told Democracy Now before her Thursday morning arrest.
+“I believe that if someone professes to represent the Gospel of Jesus Christ and to preach it, that they should not be allowing ICE agents to drag people out of their homes,” she told Democracy Now before her arrest on Jan.
+22.

 Levy-Armstrong’s husband, Marques Armstrong, told the Sahan Journal that the women cooperated with federal agents.